nilshelmig/tree-sitter-sourcepawn/README.md

 You can help by writing tests which are not covered or valid Sourcepawn code, that fails parsing.
 Tests can be found in the `test` directory.

 If you aren't familiar with tree-sitter tests, you can refer to the [official documentation](https://tree-sitter.github.io/tree-sitter/creating-parsers#command-test) or read some of the available tests.

+## Notable Mentions
+This project is used by the [SourcePawn VSCode](https://github.com/Sarrus1/sourcepawn-vscode) extension.
+From it, the tree-sitter-sourcepawn got a lot of contributions, especially from [Sarrus1](https://github.com/Sarrus1) ❤️